-12. Play games to build community.
+15. Play games to build community

 Having a special connection with another class is a great way to build positive ongoing relationships in your school community.
 Kids are always amazed at how easy it is to find common ground with younger or older students.
-The big kids feel important and the little kids feel special.
+The big kids feel important, and the little kids feel special.
 For how-tos, check out The Power of Buddy Classrooms: 19 Ideas.

+Make sure all of your students feel heard.
 Check in frequently to celebrate what is working and address things that need tweaking within your classroom community.
 Empower all of your students with a voice and a vote to give them ownership of their environment.

-18. Encourage expression through art.
+21. Encourage expression through art

 Sometimes students think and feel things that they can’t quite put into words.
 Art is a great tool to allow them to explore topics from a different perspective.
 Sketch your thoughts and feelings out as a prewriting activity.
 Create a painting as an interpretation of a piece of music or poetry.

-Have your students interview each other throughout the year about topics such as cultural background, family traditions or opinions about a current event.
+Have your students interview each other throughout the year about topics such as cultural background, family traditions, or opinions about a current event.
 Conducting a formal interview is different than a casual conversation and teaches skills such as focused listening and conversational skills.
 In addition, learning about their classmates will broaden their perspective as they consider that everyone’s background and experience is not necessarily the same as their own.

 Classroom jobs teach responsibility and give kids ownership of their classroom.
 Pride in a job well done is a great confidence-builder.
 Here are 25 fun, easy job charts you can create for your classroom.

-21. End each day with a checkout.
+25. End each day intentionally